trade-tariff/ott-prototype/app/content/hs22/section_chapter_notes/chapter 39.md

     - made up from unimpregnated, uncoated or uncovered woven, knitted or crocheted fabrics, felt or nonwovens and subsequently impregnated, coated or covered with cellular plastics.

     (Note 3(c) to Chapter [56](/chapters/56) and note 2(a)(5) to Chapter [59](/chapters/59)).

+2. Chapter 39 includes articles comprising a bulking agent mixed with resin.
+The resin, by giving shape and rigidity, gives an article its essential character.

+    For example, code 3922 20 00 includes lavatory seats consisting of approximately 85% wood flour, which is a powder obtained from grinding sawdust, shavings or other wood waste, and approximately 15% phenolic resin.
+The article is made by compressing the wood flour and resin powder, which includes a hardener, in a mould which is then heated, curing the article and making it rigid.
+In curing, the resin is melted and reacts with the hardener.
+The lavatory seat is classified as an article of plastics within code 3922 20 00 as the resin gives the article its shape and rigidity while the wood flour acts as a filler.